12Stone

 12Stone Church (also known simply as "12Stone") is an American Wesleyan multi-site megachurch with multiple locations in Gwinnett County, Georgia.
 Kevin Myers is the Founding Pastor, having transitioned out of the Senior Pastor role in 2023.
 Jason Berry currently serves as the Senior Pastor of 12Stone.

-As of July 2024, there are nine physical 12Stone campuses located in Gwinnett County, Georgia, and Hall County along with several home churches called "12Stone Home".
+As of January 2026, there are ten physical 12Stone campuses located in Gwinnett County, Georgia, and Hall County, along with one out-of-state campus, in Summerville, South Carolina.
 12Stone was listed in late 2010 as the #1 fastest growing church in America and as the fortieth largest church in the United States with an attendance of 9,636.
 12Stone is the daughter church of Kentwood Community Church.
 In 2011 the average weekly attendance surpassed 10,000, making 12Stone the first Wesleyan Church to surpass this milestone.

 Locations

-There are currently nine physical 12Stone campuses in Gwinnett and Hall counties and one temporary location in Jackson county.
+There are currently ten physical 12Stone campuses in Gwinnett, Hall, and Jackson counties and one location in Summerville, South Carolina.